-Here’s a quick rundown of the options to help you get started on your way to success.
+Here’s a quick rundown of the options to help you start on your way to success.

 You can be a sole trader as well as employed elsewhere.
 For example, if you work full time during the day and run your own business in your spare time.
 You can operate under a business name, or you can work under your own.

 A business partnership as a legal structure means that you and your partner share the business profits, and the personal responsibility of any debts.
-Your partner can be a person or a limited company.
+Your partner can be a person, a limited company, or even another partnership.
 Partnerships must choose a name to operate as, and one of the partners must be the ‘nominated partner’.

 Limited Liability Partnership (LLP)

 As its name suggests, an LLP limits the extent to which partners are liable for any debts incurred by the business.
-Unlike a sole trader or partnership where those involved are wholly responsible for any debts, an LLP (similar to a limited company) means that members are only liable to the extent of their investment and any personal guarantees against loans.
+Unlike a sole trader or partnership where those involved are wholly responsible for any debts, an LLP (similar to a limited company) means that members are only liable up to amount they invest, or any personal guarantees against loans.

 At least 2 partners must be ‘designated members’, and they are responsible for filing account information about the partnership.
 Each partner must also register as self-employed with HMRC and pay tax on the income they earn from the business.

 LLPs must register at Companies House.
 As with other partnerships, there should be a partnerships agreement which details how to share out the profits, and who is responsible for what.